I-Greenleaf/Battleship/README.md

 # Battleship

-A Java text-based recreation of the classic boardgame "Battleship."
+**Battleship** is a text-based recreation of the classic board game "Battleship."